-VOXI’s entry-level plan comes with 6GB of data, unlimited social media without using your data, but is limited to 4G.
+VOXI’s entry-level plan comes with 30GB of data, unlimited social media, and is 5G ready.
 The four other plans all offer increasing amounts of data, unlimited social media, free streaming on YouTube, Netflix, Prime Video, My5, tvp and UKTV Play, and free access to Vodafone’s 5G network, where available.

-As for VOXI's handset range itself, there's the flagship iPhones, Samsung Galaxy and Google Pixel phones that you'd expect to see, plus a smattering of handsets from Oppo, along with some older handsets from Apple and Samsung.
+As for VOXI's handset range itself, there are the flagship iPhones, Samsung Galaxy and Google Pixel phones that you'd expect to see alongside a few from lesser-known brands like Xiaomi.

 When it comes to customer service, VOXI only offers live chat – there is no customer service phone number.
 However, it is available 24/7 so you should always be able to get in touch if necessary.
 Customers can also get in touch via Facebook or Twitter.

-Although VOXI itself is not included in the research, the latest Ofcom industry report from 2020 showed 90% of customers were satisfied with Vodafone’s mobile service, just below the overall average of 93%.
-The report shows that just 3% of Vodafone customers had reason to complain and that 52% of those were satisfied with the way the company handled their complaint.
-However, this is considerably below the sector average of 58%.
+Although VOXI itself is not included in the research, the latest Ofcom industry report from 2020 showed 92% of customers were satisfied with Vodafone’s mobile service, just above the overall average of 91%.
+The report shows that 12% of Vodafone customers had reason to complain and that 52% of those were satisfied with the way the company handled their complaints, slightly below the sector average of 53%.

 In comparison, parent company Vodafone only rates 1.3 out of 5 on Trustpilot.
 In general, mobile networks and broadband providers tend to review badly, as people generally only head to these types of sites when they have a complaint, so this would suggest VOXI is doing very well when it comes to customer satisfaction.